-It didn’t take long for me to confirm the young man in the photograph was Charles Clifford SYMONDS, and Miss HOBBS was his wife to be Ellen Maud HOBBS.
+It didn’t take long for me to confirm the young man in the photograph was Charles Clifford SYMONDS, and Miss HOBBS was his wife-to-be Ellen Maud HOBBS.

-Charles Clement SYMONDS (aka Charlie) was born 27th Apr 1894 in Shipley, Yorkshire to parents Clement Clifford SYMONDS, a Cabinet Maker, and Emma BARTLETT, the daughter of a Painter & Plumber.
+Charles Clement SYMONDS (aka Charlie) was born on 27th Apr 1894 in Shipley, Yorkshire to parents Clement Clifford SYMONDS, a Cabinet Maker, and Emma BARTLETT, the daughter of a Painter & Plumber.
 I wondered what else I could find out, and discovered a family marked by several tragic events over the years.

 Postcard used with the kind permission of J. Bothwell.

-Charlie’s father Clement Clifford SYMONDS was born early 1867 in Hambrook, Gloucestershire and was the fifth of six children born to father John Henry SYMONDS, a Wool Stapler from Ross-on-Wye, Herefordshire, and Selina Ann PROCTOR, the daughter of a Watchmaker from Worcester, Worcestershire (but grew up in Ross-on-Wye).
+Charlie’s father Clement Clifford SYMONDS was born in early 1867 in Hambrook, Gloucestershire and was the fifth of six children born to father John Henry SYMONDS, a Wool Stapler from Ross-on-Wye, Herefordshire, and Selina Ann PROCTOR, the daughter of a Watchmaker from Worcester, Worcestershire (but grew up in Ross-on-Wye).

 In 1891, the year before marrying, Clement was boarding in Bristol, age 24 and already started his career as a Cabinet Maker, whilst Emma was working as a Domestic Servant for a Seed Seller nearby in Clifton, age 21.
 Somehow they ended up getting married in Birmingham towards the end of 1892.
-They had four sons in total, the first being Charles Clement SYMONDS, born 27th Apr 1894 in Shipley, Yorkshire.
+They had four sons in total, the first being Charles Clement SYMONDS, born on 27th Apr 1894 in Shipley, Yorkshire.
 Their next three sons were all born in Bristol.
 I wonder what took them up to Birmingham, and then into Yorkshire?
 Charlie was baptised in Windhill (near Shipley), Yorkshire on 20th Jun 1894, and by 1895 the family had moved back to Bristol where their next son was born (Arthur Clifford) on 1st Dec 1895.
 They were living at 1 Kenilworth Place when Arthur was baptised later that month.
-Three years later in Jan 1898 they had another son, Thomas.
+Three years later in Jan 1898, they had another son, Thomas.
 The family were now living at 6 Waterloo Terrace.

-Tragedy struck in Mar 1901 when 3 year old Thomas’s clothes caught fire whilst he was playing with a box of matches at home.
+Tragedy struck in Mar 1901 when 3-year-old Thomas’s clothes caught fire whilst he was playing with a box of matches at home.
 The poor little boy was severely burned over his whole body and died shortly afterwards from shock.